101 Strings

-101 Strings Orchestra was the brand for a highly successful easy listening symphonic music organization, with a discography exceeding 150 albums and a creative lifetime of around 30 years beginning in 1957.
+101 Strings Orchestra was the brand for a highly successful easy listening symphonic music organization, with a discography exceeding 150 albums over 24 years, beginning in 1957.
 101 Strings had a trademark sound, focusing on melody with a laid-back ambiance most often featuring strings.
 Its LPs were individualized by the slogan "The Sound of Magnificence", a puffy cloud logo and a sepia-toned photo of the orchestra.
-The 101 Strings orchestra included 124 string instruments and was conducted by Wilhelm Stephan.
+The 101 Strings orchestra included 124 string instruments and was initially conducted by Wilhelm Stephan.
 The orchestra's famous official photograph was taken in the Musikhalle Hamburg.

 History

 Miller and rock and roll

 Record label mogul David L. Miller came to prominence by releasing the first Bill Haley & His Comets’ records in 1952–1953 on his own Essex label (followed by Trans-World, then Somerset Records).
 In this capacity, Miller played a role in the creation of rock and roll.

 Miller and 101 Strings

 Following the rise of easy listening (practitioners of which included Mantovani and Jackie Gleason Presents), Miller subcontracted the Orchester des Nordwestdeutschen Rundfunks Hamburg (the Northwest German Radio Orchestra of Hamburg) conducted by Wilhelm Stephan to play in-house arrangements of popular standards.
 The first three 101 Strings albums were released in November 1957, and twelve more titles were released in 1958 (many of which featured recycled material from earlier albums attributed to the New World Orchestra, Rio Carnival Orchestra, and other light music orchestras).
 These records were pressed by Miller's own plants and released through his own distribution channels (such as grocery stores).

 His core staff arrangers were Monty Kelly, Joseph Francis Kuhn, and Robert Lowden.
 All three proved adept at writing original compositions that were stylistically consistent both with contemporary hit songs and each other.
 Miller placed these on 101 Strings albums to provide additional publishing revenues.

 Kelly's earliest successes were Latin and Spanish travelogues (such as the "Soul of Spain" series), although he became 101 Strings' "Now Sound" specialist following the British Invasion.
 Kuhn concentrated on radio-friendly numbers in the "Pops"'s orchestral manner ("Blues Pizzicato", etc.) which provided Somerset its initial catalog of originals.
 Lowden composed lounge ballads (such as "Blue Twilight").
 The orchestra's body of early 1960s work, including recordings under the names of the Cinema Sound Stage Orchestra and the Zero Zero Seven Band, was recycled via re-release throughout the next twenty years.